 In Punjab, India, an early Green Revolution showcase, farmers now apply three times the amount of fertilizers to maintain the same yields.
 They are also running out of groundwater and losing increasingly larger portions of their crops to pesticide-resistant insects and weeds.

 Similar trends can be seen in the U.S., too, especially in the midwest where most of the industrial grain and soy monocultures are grown.
-Soil infertility, superweeds and superbugs threaten American farms unlike ever before, and today, farmers are resorting to ever more toxic measures to combat them, including using chemicals known to cause cancer and birth defects, like Dicamba and 2-4-D, which is basically Agent Orange.
+Soil infertility, superweeds and superbugs threaten American farms unlike never before, and today, farmers are resorting to ever more toxic measures to combat them, including using chemicals known to cause cancer and birth defects, like Dicamba and 2-4-D, which is basically Agent Orange.

 Today’s Farming Methods Cannot Be Sustained